 Weight: 25 to 32 pounds (male); 20 to 28 pounds (female)

-Physical Characteristics: Small, square, foxy-looking and has a medium-length dense coat that comes in shades of redContinue to 9 of 10 below.
+Physical Characteristics: Small, square, fox-like build; medium-length dense coat; comes in shades of redContinue to 9 of 10 below.

 09 of 10